greead/bytebuddy_chat/README.md

 - Instructor Feedback: Instructors can monitor student progress, offer guidance, and provide timely feedback.
 - Coding Portfolio: Users can build a portfolio of coding projects, which can be valuable for showcasing their skills to potential employers.
 - Community Building: The platform fosters a sense of community among computer science students, encouraging knowledge sharing and collaboration.

 ### What data will be saved in database?
--User and it's authentication information.
+- User and it's authentication information.
--chatroom and the user to which it belongs
+- Chat room and the user to which it belongs
--connection to code editor and the code
+- Connection to code editor and the code
--text messages
+- Text messages
--emojis
+- Emojis

 ### What will be the easiest part of this project?
--chat messages between the tutor and the student.
+- Chat messages between the tutor and the student.
+- Sending notifications of the messages updates
--Sending notification of the text or any other data that user will receive -Interacting with other fellow student within the application.
+- Interacting with other students within the application.

 ### What will be the most difficult part of this project?
+- Embedding the code editor
+- Running the user code and/or returning results
+- Allowing everyone in the chat room to see changes in editor in realtime